 I was much more adventurous in those days because I was basically making up for lost time.
 You see, growing up in my household, food was kind of boring (sorry Mom!)
 Don't get me wrong, it was still GOOD.
 But it was not the least bit adventurous.
 We ate the basics- meat, potatoes and veg.
 Oh and Ukrainian food, given that we are Ukrainian.
 That was good too.
 Sometimes we had Chinese food, but I'm talkin' chicken balls and fried rice- nothing remotely authentic.
 I didn't even eat my first Indian food until I moved out and was introduced to samosas by my roommates.
 Italian food meant spaghetti or lasagna.
 My first cookbook even had a section called "Foreign Fare" that included a recipe for lasagna.

 My kids are a little more food worldly.
 They request butter chicken regularly and were ordering calamari off restaurant menus by the age of 4.
 Oh, and they love these salad rolls.
 I’m not saying that this is exactly foreign fare but this is far more multicultural and daring than I would have ever have had the opportunity to eat as a kid.

-Although I like to add a wee bit of a ‘foreign flare’ to many of my recipes, I still try to keep it simple.
-And that’s what I had in mind when I created these salad rolls.
+Although I like to add a wee bit of a 'foreign flare' to many of my recipes, I still try to keep it simple.
+And that's what I had in mind when I created these salad rolls.
 A bagged salad kit, a little chopping, some wrapping and voilà!
-You have yourself one of the best appetizers you’ve ever eaten, a snack or even a meal.
+You have yourself one of the best appetizers you've ever eaten, a snack or even a meal.
 We often have a snacky dinner of these salad rolls, healthy yogurt hummus and carrots, potstickers and shrimp on a Friday night when we're watching movies.
 Hey, we're all busy doing other stuff, even if we love to cook!